-The Panasonic Lumix DMC-FZ1000 and the Sony Cyber-shot DSC-RX10 are two digital cameras that were announced, respectively, in June 2014 and October 2013.
+The Panasonic Lumix DMC-FZ1000 and the Sony Cyber-shot DSC-RX10 are two digital cameras that were officially introduced, respectively, in June 2014 and October 2013.
 Both the FZ1000 and the RX10 are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 is notably smaller (16 percent) than the Panasonic FZ1000.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 is considerably smaller (82 percent) than the Panasonic FZ1000.
 Moreover, the RX10 is slightly lighter (2 percent) than the FZ1000.
 It is noteworthy in this context that the RX10 is splash and dust-proof, while the FZ1000 does not feature any corresponding weather-sealing.